xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 provided back to an application through the `vkEnumerateInstanceLayerProperties` command.

-A layer library is a container of layers.
-This section defines an extensible interface to discover layers contained in layer libraries.
+The group of layers available to the loader is known as a layer library.
+This section defines an extensible interface to discover what layers are contained in the layer library.
-The extensible programming interface is used on Android only.
-For Windows and Linux, the layer manifest JSON files are used.

-It also specifies the minimal conventions and rules a layer must follow.
-Other sections might have other guidelines that layers should follow.
+This section also specifies the minimal conventions and rules a layer must follow, especially with regards to interacting with the loader and other layers.

 ##### Layer Manifest File Usage